IshanDemon/laravel-medialibrary-demo/README.md

 cp .env.example .env
 ```

-Open the `.env` file in your favourite editor and fill in your database information, then run the migrations and seeder:
+Open the `.env` file in your favorite editor and fill in your database information, then run the migrations and seeder:

 ```bash
 php artisan migrate --seed